sefffal/octofitterpy/README.md

 # octofitterpy

-octofitterpy is a python package for performing Bayesian inference against a wide variety of exoplanet / binary star data.
+`octofitterpy` is a python package for performing Bayesian inference against a wide variety of exoplanet / binary star data.
 It uses the [Octofitter.jl](https://sefffal.github.io/Octofitter.jl/) julia package under the hood (just like eg numpy uses C).

-octofitterpy can access almost all functionality of Octofitter.jl, but only a subset (relative and absolute astrometry fitting) have yet been given convenient wrappers.
+`octofitterpy` can access almost all functionality of Octofitter.jl.
+Currently a subset of this functionality including relative astrometry fitting, absolute astrometry fitting, and various plotting functions have been wrapped with convenient python functions.
+Remaining functionality can be accessed via the `octofitterpy.Octofitter` submodule.

-The extensive Julia documentation is available [here](https://sefffal.github.io/Octofitter.jl/).
+The `examples` directory and [demo notebook](https://github.com/sefffal/octofitterpy/blob/master/examples/demo.ipynb) provide an introduction to using octofitter in Python.
-The `examples` directory and [demo notebook](https://github.com/sefffal/octofitterpy/blob/master/examples/demo.ipynb) provide examples in Python.
+Extensive documentation and tutorials are available [here](https://sefffal.github.io/Octofitter.jl/) for the Julia version, and for the most part are directly translatable to Python.

 ![](examples/gallery.png)

 ## Installation
-In an anaconda based environment, run:
+In python 3.8 to 3.11 based environment, run:
 ```bash
 pip install -U octofitterpy
 ```